SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 ✦ SAUCM Academic Fellowship

-Academic research track — manuscript preparation, QI project, IRB pathway
+Academic research track — manuscript preparation, QI project, research methods instruction and scholarly project guidance

 Full virtual curriculum — 8 SCORM-compatible online course modules